Civil Litigation – Employment Externship

 Karen Cacace and Young Lee, Lecturers-in-Law (2 graded academic credits and 3 ungraded fieldwork credits)

-The Low-Wage Worker Externship at The Legal Aid Society is an intensive introduction to employment law issues faced by low-income workers in New York City.
+The Civil Litigation-Employment Externship at The Legal Aid Society is an intensive introduction to employment law issues faced by low-income workers in New York City.
 The substantive laws covered will include minimum wage and overtime laws, anti-discrimination laws, including criminal records discrimination, and family and medical leave laws.
 The externship is taught by practicing attorneys at The Legal Aid Society’s Employment Law Unit and is designed to introduce students to the frequent employment law violations experienced by low-wage workers and to develop students’ litigation skills through a combination of discussion, simulation and hands-on representation of clients with employment claims.
 The students will assist attorneys in the Employment Law Unit in representing clients in federal and state court and before administrative agencies, including the New York State Department of Labor, the Equal Opportunity Commission and the New York City Commission on Human Rights.

 Each week in the seminar portion of the course we will explore either a substantive area of employment law or a litigation skill.
 The seminars will be primarily focused on class discussions about the specific seminar topic.
 The seminars will also include individual practical exercises, including client interviewing, drafting a complaint and presenting a case at a mock initial conference.
 Students will be required to submit a 10 page paper evaluating their experience in the externship.

 The course is graded on participation and attendance in the seminar, performance in the mock exercises and the final paper.
 Performance in the field placement may affect the course grade as a plus or minus.